Information Society Project

-Valerie Belair-Gagnon is the executive director of the ISP (2014–present).
-Previous Executive Directors have included Margot E. Kaminsky (2011–14) and Laura DeNardis (2008-11), and Eddan Katz.
+Chinmayi Arun is the executive director of the ISP (2022–present).
+Previous Executive Directors have included Valerie Belair-Gagnon (2014–22), Margot E. Kaminsky (2011–14), Laura DeNardis (2008–11), and Eddan Katz.

 Faculty Fellows have included: Yochai Benkler, Professor of Law; Ian Ayres, William K. Townsend Professor of Law; Robert Post (law professor), David, Boies Professor of Law; Carol Rose, Gordon Bradford Tweedy, Professor of Law and Organization; and Henry Smith, Professor of Law.
 Fellows have included: Beth Simone Noveck, Mike Godwin, Wendy Seltzer, Peter Suber, and Michael Zimmer.

-The official Twitter handle is @yaleisp.

 History and mission

 The ISP was founded by Yale Law Professor Jack Balkin in 1997 and celebrated its 15th year in 2012.
 It now hosts a number of initiatives, including the Abrams Institute for Freedom of Expression, the Knight Law and Media Program, the Wikimedia/Yale Law School Initiative on Intermediaries and Information, the Media Freedom Access and Information Clinic, the Program for the Study of Reproductive Justice, and the Thomson Reuters Initiative on Law and Technology.
-The center is housed on the fourth floor of 40 Ashmun Street in New Haven.
+The center is housed on the fourth floor of Baker Hall, located at 40 Ashmun Street in New Haven.

 ISP fellows from around the globe come to pursue research and produce scholarship, in the form of books, articles in academic journals and popular publications, blog posts, and policy documents.
 Yale ISP faculty and fellows have also conducted major public policy reviews of current issues in technology and law, and written amicus briefs for cases appearing before the Supreme Court and US Courts of Appeal.